+A man’s younger son wanted his inheritance so he could have a good time.
 According to Jewish law, an elder son received twice as much as the other sons and a father could distribute his wealth during his lifetime if he wished.
 For the younger son to ask for his inheritance was to say, “I wish you were dead.”

 We are always heading for trouble whenever we value things more than people, pleasure more than duty, and distant scenes more than the blessings we have right at home.
 The prodigal learned the hard way that you cannot enjoy the things money can buy if you ignore the things money cannot buy.

 “The far county” exists in all our hearts.
 This younger son dreamed of enjoying his freedom far from home and away from his family.
 He wanted to have his own way and rebelled against his own father and broke his father’s heart.

 Life in the far country was not what he expected.
 His resources ran out, his friends left him, an famine came and he was forced to do for a stranger what he would not do for his own father – go to work!
 This is what sin really does in the lives of those who reject God.
 Sin promises freedom but only brings slavery.
 It promises success but brings failure.
 It promises life but the wages of sin is death.
 The boy thought he would find himself, but he only lost himself.
 When God is left out of our lives, enjoyment becomes enslavement.

 Repentance – He came to himself (v.
 17-19)

 The younger son found himself alone and in desperate condition.
 So he decided to return home.